So, you think you’ve gone and grilled and smoked it all?

 As with any kind of beef, there are many cuts to choose from.
 Actually, there are a staggering number of cuts available.
 The Japanese really embrace a nose-to-tail philosophy of butchering that hasn’t entirely caught on in the western world.

-One Tokyo restaurant, Yakiniku Shokunin, lists 29 cuts on its website, though I don’t know for sure they serve them all.
+One Tokyo restaurant, Yakiniku Shokunin, lists 29 cuts on its website, though I don’t know for sure if they serve them all.
 They range from sirloin, brisket, and top round to diaphragm, womb, and all 4 stomachs.

 Some of these cuts will be served in manners familiar to most western diners.
 The more exotic cuts (to our minds) might be served as sashimi (raw), or grilled on skewers called yakitori.